 “A lot of people don’t realize that their bodies are not functioning at optimum levels because they are magnesium deficient,” says Dennis Goodman, MD, a cardiologist at NYU’s Men’s Health Center, is the author of Magnificent Magnesium: Your Essential Key to a Healthy Heart & More.
 Goodman suggests eating organic dark green leafy veggies (as non-organic greens may be grown in mineral-depleted soil) and to take slow-release magnesium supplements that end in “ate” rather than “ide.”
 “Magnesium hydroxide and oxide tend to be the cheapest but they’re also the least effective,” Goodman says.

-If you haven’t been exercising regularly, but suddenly decide to hit the tennis court, you may be in for some trouble, particularly if you’re middle aged or older.
+If you haven’t been exercising regularly, but suddenly decide to hit the tennis court, you may be in for some trouble, particularly if you’re middle-aged or older.
 “The guy who says ‘I haven’t played racket ball in 30 years, I’m going to go play with my son-in-law.
 I’m 60 and he’s now 30.
 Should be a lot of fun,’ that’s the guy who drops dead on the court because he hasn’t played in 20 or 30 years,” says Dr. Franklin.
-Work up to high intensity sports and activities, like snow shoveling, before diving in full throttle.
-And to lost fat faster, don’t miss these 14 Ways to Lose Your Belly in 14 Days
+Work up to high-intensity sports and activities, like snow shoveling, before diving in full throttle.
+And to lose fat faster, don’t miss these 14 Ways to Lose Your Belly in 14 Days.

 You Have More Than One to Two Drinks Per Day

 Take it easy on the booze.
 The American Heart Association recommends consuming (ideally, with meals) no more than one drink per day for women and two per day for men.
 Any more than that puts your heart at risk.
 “Excessive alcohol has a negative inotropic effect, which is a fancy term for meaning that it screws up the pumping capacity of the heart transiently,” says Dr. Franklin.